-Should a student who is admitted to the CIS graduate program not be able to start the program and register for courses, they will be able to retain their accepted status for up to a year; students in this situation should consult with the Graduate Program Director.
-Students who have been admitted but do not register for courses for more than a year without consulting with the Graduate Program Director will be dropped from active status and will need to reapply to the program.
+Should a student who is admitted to the CIS graduate program not be able to start the program and register for courses, they will be able to retain their accepted status for up to a year.
+Students in this situation should consult with the Graduate Program Director.
+Students who have been admitted but do not register for courses for more than a year without consulting with the Graduate Program Director will be dropped from active admitted status and will need to reapply to the program.

-Similarly, students who started the program and are in good academic standing, but who have not registered for courses for three calendar years, must reapply to the program.
-If readmitted, students are required to satisfy the degree requirements in force at the time of readmission, if those requirements differ from those in force at the time of original admission.
+Similarly, students who started the program and are in good academic standing but have not registered for courses for three calendar years, must reapply to the program.
+If readmitted, students are required to satisfy the degree requirements listed in the catalog at the time of readmission, if those requirements differ from the catalog requirements listed at the time of original admission.